H.S. GIRLS SOCCER: Mansfield girls stick to the script to top Foxboro

 The Hornets continued to attack following Scarpellini’s goal, drawing a penalty inside the box a minute later to force a penalty kick for Maddie Fernandes.

-Fernandes, who had been swarming the goal all game, converted from the spot to make it a 2-0 game.
+Fernandes, who had been swarming the goal all game long, converted from the spot to make it a 2-0 game.

 The Hornets were looking from the outside for much of their chances, trying to send the ball into the box off the wing due to Foxboro’s back line clogging their direct route on goal.